jwpkg/gitversion/README.md

 | release/next     | release     | 1.0.0&#8209;next.0    | next              | yes | (Pre) releases                                                       |
 | feature/gh&#8209;1234  | feature     | 1.0.0&#8209;gh&#8209;1234.0 | gh&#8209;1234 (*) | no | Feature release.
 I.e. to let the customer test the requested feature |

-> * You can chose if and how feature releases are released.
+> You can chose if and how feature releases are released.
 This can differ from release branches.

-### Tag based versioning {#tag-based-versioning}
+### Tag based versioning

 Like most release systems gitversion will add a tag for each release.
 This will follow the tag naming with a prefix (default 'v').
 I.e.